Many people are now hooked on mountain biking. It doesn’t just bring you from one place to another. But it also keeps you healthy and happy!

 Then there’s the Diamondback Lux 3.
 This is an all-out trail bike that can do cross-country rides and shred downhill trails.
 It’s very nimble thanks to its aggressive and slack geometry.
 The seat tube angle is also steep which makes climbing easy.
 Add in the 27.5 wheels and you’ve got a maneuverable bike!
 This one’s a great choice if you like rough trails.
 But you also want to cover long distances on the road.

 A RockShox Judy Silver TK with 120 mm of air travel graces its front wing.
 It is then powered by a 12-speed SRAM SX Eagle matched with Shimano M200 hydraulic brakes.
 The rotors are 180 mm and 160 mm at the back and rear, respectively.
 Meanwhile, the tires are from Vee Rubber Crown and measure 27.5 x 2.35.

 - Durable and reliable shifting

 - Thin tires

 The Raleigh Talus is what you need if you’re looking for a value-for-money bike.
 But don’t take this lightly as this one’s packed with solid components!
 This hardtail bike has a standard geometry ideal for flat trails and slight downhills.

 This comes with an SR Suntour fork that has 100 mm of coil travel.
 Its drivetrain is a Shimano 3×7 Acera groupset.
-It’s a bit clunky but it does the job as long as you tune it correctly.
-This is also has a Tetra M275 hydraulic disc brakes.
+It’s a bit clunky at times but it does the job as long as you tune it correctly.
+This is then coupled with a Tetra M275 hydraulic disc brakes.